sumandey07/News-Website/README.md

 At first create an account at https://newsapi.org/ then you will get an api key.

-Now create a .env file in the root folder and save the api key value as 'REACT_APP_NEWS_API'.
+Now create a .env file (like the .env.example file) in the root folder and save the api key value as 'REACT_APP_NEWS_API'.

 REACT_APP_NEWS_API= <api_key>